I had a choice this year. I could spend Thanksgiving with my camera at the soggy bog.

 Armed with my camera, lenses, and a lunch consisting of a Pink Lady apple, a piece of homemade cheesecake, and a bottle of Ice carbonated beverage, I headed towards the soggy bog.

-Upon arriving at the bog, I found that *someone* had already had their dinner. . .
+Upon arriving at the bog, I found that *someone* had just had their dinner. . .

-. . .and by now they were probably lounging at home, watching the Eagles game (always a lot of complaining from the sidelines at those games):
+. . .and by now were probably lounging at home, watching the Eagles game

 Others were resting after a long search for their slippery, wiggly holiday dinner:

-Today I decided to travel down the wooded dirt road leading to some nearby soybean fields.
+Today I decided to travel down a nearby wooded dirt road leading to some soybean fields.
 Glad I did, because look what I found!

 Photographers generally avoid “bird on a stick” photos, considering them dull and uninteresting.
 They would never win a prize at a contest.